dry-python/returns/docs/pages/interfaces.rst

 Something is considered mappable if we can ``map`` it using a function, generally ``map`` is a method that accepts a function.

-An example in this library is :class:`Maybe <returns.maybe.Maybe>`, that implements the ``Mappable`` interface:
+An example in this library is :class:`~returns.maybe.Maybe`, that implements the ``Mappable`` interface:

 .. code:: python